brianmickey/100-days-of-code/r1-log.md

 ### R0D20
 Worked on Portfolio page, didn't get a lot done, hard to focus after a very busy day.
 Still checked the box and learned.

+### R0D21
+Added CSS Grid layout to projects section, still more work to do, more to learn.